 Preparing for Winter: Emergency Preparedness Checklist

+It’s that time of year when we are preparing for winter.
 As the chill in the air becomes more noticeable and the leaves start to fall, it’s a clear sign that winter is just around the corner.
-Winter brings with it many joys, such as cozy evenings by the fire and snowball fights, but it also presents its own set of challenges.
+Winter brings many joys, such as cozy evenings by the fire and snowball fights, but it also presents its own challenges.

 From extreme weather conditions warnings to power outages, it’s so important to be prepared for any emergencies that may arise during the winter months.
 If you’re busy preparing for winter, check out this emergency preparedness checklist.